 - The main festival on 7-9 July will convene leaders from across industries to work on solving the biggest challenges that the UK is facing in building back better after COVID, economic growth and levelling up the nation

 - Event partners include Google, B Lab and Innocent offering training and support for start-ups and the community

-The pilot event will launch The Good Business Festival main event taking place 7-9 July at venues across the Liverpool City Region.
+The pilot event launched The Good Business Festival main event taking place 7-9 July at venues across the Liverpool City Region.
 Commissioned by the Liverpool City Region Combined Authority , the three-day event will bring together the smartest minds from around the world to think big, galvanise our ambitions and focus on progress and not perfection.